jeffrypaul37/Amazon-Tracker/README.md

 # Running The Code

 * Download the files named Web Scraper.py and Live Graph.py
-* Place them in a separate folder
+* Place them in a separate folder.
 * Create an empty subfolder named 'data' and place it in this folder.
 Here's where the CSV files will be generated.
 * Run the file named Web Scraper.py and then simultaneously run Live Graph.py
 * You'll now see the live graph being generated from the CSV file data which was scraped from the web.